mozjay0619/HMF/README.rst

 Getting started
 ---------------

-First, we need to import the package:
+First, we need to import the packages:

 .. code:: python